What is Aphorism?

 An example of aphorism can be seen in To Kill a Mocking Bird, by Harper Lee.
-Atticus Finch tells her daughter:
+Atticus Finch tells his daughter:

 “You never really understand a person until you consider things from his point of view – until you climb into his skin and walk around in it.”

 The above statement holds truth, as we cannot claim to judge a person unless we understand the way he views the world and its affairs.

 “If?
 There is no if.
 There is only what is.
 What was?
 What will be.”

 We can perceive the truth in the above statement because it gives a message to always live in the moment.
 It tells us that it is useless to have regrets about the past, and we should move on with our lives for a better present and future.

 Alexander Pope was a great aphorist of the 18th century.
 Following are some memorable quotes from his works:

 - “‘Tis education forms the common mind; just as the twig is bent, the tree’s inclined.”
 (Golden Treasury of the Familiar)